pnp/List-Formatting/view-samples/birthdays/README.md

-# Birthday Row Format
+# Birthdays

 ## Summary
-This is a sample derived from the [contact card row format](../contact-card-format).
+This is a sample derived from the [contact cards](../contact-cards) sample.
 It shows how to format a list to show upcoming employee birthdays.
 It features the following:
 - Responsive layout through flexbox
 - Conditionally showing a birthday cake icon if the persons birthday is the current date
 - Conditionally changing the text which shows based on if the persons birthday is the current date